 As described in the overview of Ethical & Legal Requirements there are seven checklists available to ensure the correct requirements are followed when making end-of-life decisions.
 These requirements are based on the nationally recommended ethical framework and they’re codified in NYS Public Health Law.
 Two of these checklists may be used with children.
 First, there is the NYSDOH Checklist for Minor Patients and second, for children who also have a developmental disability the OPWDD Checklist is used.
 This page will focus on the Checklist for Minor Patients; a separate page is dedicated to patients who have developmental disabilities and lack capacity to complete a health care proxy or make medical decisions.

-To help the medical team recognize when children and families are appropriate for a thoughtful goals for care and MOLST discussion the MOLST for Minor Patients Workgroup developed additional resources for professionals including Guidelines for Minor Patients Appropriate for MOLST Discussions, MOLST for Minor Patients FAQs and MOLST for Minor Patients with Developmental Disabilities FAQs.
-Physicians and Nurse Practitioners should consider MOLST when the pediatric patient:
+To help the medical team recognize when children and families are appropriate for a thoughtful goals for care and MOLST discussion, the MOLST for Minor Patients Workgroup developed additional resources for professionals, including Guidelines for Minor Patients Appropriate for MOLST Discussions, MOLST for Minor Patients FAQs and MOLST for Minor Patients with Developmental Disabilities FAQs.
+Physicians, nurse practitioners, and physician assistants should consider MOLST when the pediatric patient: